ameenaziz/markup-file-generator/README.md

 ## Building

-index.html is saved in /dist folder everytime a change is made to template.html you may need to restart the local server if nodemon doesn't detect the change.
+index.html is saved in /dist folder every time a change is made to template.html you may need to restart the local server if nodemon doesn't detect the change.

 ## Dependencies